with Tess Hicky

 Workshop:

-Mike will take the beginner or intermediate guitarist into the delicate world of tune accompaniment.
+Mike will take the beginner or intermediate guitarist into the delicate world of tune accompaniment by teaching guitar accompaniment to one of the Folk Orchestra sets, the workshop attendees will perform in the Sunday Final Concert with the Folk Orchestra.

 Piano & Accordion